Questions & Answers

 What should we do after we hire you?

 Relax.
-We will work together on your timeline to ensure the best photography possible.
-Then, be present at your wedding, we will worry about everything else.
+We will work together on your timeline, confirmations and details in the months before your wedding to ensure proper coverage and the best photography possible.
+Then, be present at your wedding, have fun and we will document it all.